CoreyJNash/Tic-Tac-Toe-Client-/README.md

 ADDITIONS/STYLING:
 ---------

-    - I gave the game an _EXTREME_ makeover to keep it from having a dull overdone look.
+I gave the game an _EXTREME_ makeover to keep it from having a dull overdone look.

-    - I wanted players to have fun with a new twist on an old classic.
+I wanted players to have fun with a new twist on an old classic.
 With player pieces like explosion and bomb emojies instead of classic X and O pieces.

-    - There is the reset button at the top along with a game discription Modal where the player can click to see a cool game discription.
+There is the reset button at the top along with a game discription Modal where the player can click to see a cool game discription.

-    -I tried to make it so when the user hoverd over a box in the gameboard a gif would display.
+I tried to make it so when the user hoverd over a box in the gameboard a gif would display.
 I got there but it broke the boxes making them unclickable only until you clicked the square 3 or 4 times.

 WIREFRAME:
 ----------